 Different legal departments are going to (obviously) be at different maturity levels when it comes to leveraging data.
-One that’s at the “table stakes” level will have few dimensions to its KPIs and limitations on the UX it employs, for instance, whereas an “innovative” legal department will be using leading-edge tools like NLP and interactive dashboards proactively sending alerts to users as problems are detected, with data being refreshed in close to real-time and alerts being.
+One that’s at the “table stakes” level will have few dimensions to its KPIs and limitations on the UX it employs, for instance, whereas an “innovative” legal department will be using leading-edge tools like NLP and interactive dashboards proactively sending alerts to users as problems are detected, with data being refreshed in close to real-time.

 By applying a more advanced solution like NLP to analyze unstructured data, these departments open up a wealth of insights.
 Because, as Brian McGovern points out, “95% of the data held by a legal department is unstructured.”